Cruise Advice For the Best Palermo Port Experience

 What to Pack:

-Getting from the Port of Palermo to the city center is simple and convenient.
-Since the terminal sits right on the edge of the historic district, you can start exploring almost immediately after you arrive.
-In fact, many of the main sights are just a short walk away.
+Getting from Palermo Port to the city center is quick and easy.
+The terminal sits right beside the historic district, so you can start exploring almost as soon as you arrive.
+Many of the main sights are within walking distance, which makes this one of the most convenient cruise stops.

 Easiest Transport Options